Chehalis River Basin Flood Authority: First phase

 The first phases of the strategy began in 2012 and declared achieved in the early 2020s with a combined 140 flood and habitat projects completed at a cost of $152 million.
 One of the first projects included the construction of evacuation routes and farm pads (a type of fenced, dirt pen) on farmlands that were susceptible to floods.
 Due to flooding from the Great Coastal Gale of 2007, design plans began in 2011 to help mitigate future farm losses, especially for livestock.
 A combined 23 pads were built in Lewis and Gray counties by 2017 at a cost of $866,000 and no loss of farm animals or farm equipment were recorded after a large January 2022 flood event.

 As part of early funding in the mid-2010s of $50 million, Grant, Lewis, and Thurston counties received disbursements of $6.0 million to begin work on fish passages, including eight culvert removals that opened over 60 mi of waterways in Lewis County.
+In 2016, Grays Harbor County and several communities in its borders received approximately $3.9 million from the state to fund the removal of barriers in the Johns River basin, design and permit efforts for future projects, and several fish barrier improvements on various streams and creeks.

 Projects in the early phases that focused on specific cities, towns, and communities include a new pump house in Hoquiam that replaced an ineffective, aging pump that was to be used to as a starting point for future levee builds.
 Log jacks were installed in Montesano that helped increase the riverbank of the migrating Wynoochee River, which was threatening the local wastewater plant that, during flooding, would have inundated the community with sewage runoff.
 The fortification also increased the habitat of aquatic species and extended the operating life of the plant by several decades.
 A new dam was constructed on Mill Creek in Cosmopolis and provides additional flood protection for over 200 homes in the area; the structure included fish ladders, which helped immediately restore the migration of local fish species.
 An aging and failing pump installed during World War II at the Chehalis–Centralia Airport was replaced in 2018 with a redundant dual-pump electric system, protecting the airfield and the local shopping district.

 Improving or repairing aquatic ecosystems has been widespread in the basin and has included projects focused on interconnecting creeks, streams, and rivers.
 Efforts include the Stillman Creek Restoration Project near Boistfort, focusing on erosion control, habitat restoration, and to restore the floodplain and course of the waters.

 Efforts under the Aquatic Species Restoration Plan (ASRP) include fish passage restoration of the Middle Fork Wildcat Creek, a Cloquallum Creek tributary in McCleary, and a silvopasture effort on the Skookumchuck River.
 Additional ASRP restoration projects include fish passages in Elma and Oakville, and habitat improvements to creeks and their watersheds within Lewis County and the city of Chehalis.